 Using Surface Command

-The Surface Command Home page is accessible from the Solutions sub-navigation menu on the Command Platform.
+Surface Command is accessible from the Solutions sub-menu on the Command Platform.
 You can also navigate directly to points of interest within Surface Command by interacting with the Attack Surface Overview or the other Attack Surface-related navigation menu items.
-If you're not sure where to get started, check out the following menu:
+If you're not sure where to get started, the following list provides a brief overview of the facets of Surface Command:

 Looking for Surface Command Access Control?